gaearon/redux-bootstrap/README.md

 It is not a project template or project scaffolding tool and it is not related with Bootstrap (responsive web apps framework).

 ## Why Do I Need This?
-This library handles most of the common application initialization/bootstraping that takes place everytime you create a new Redux project.
+This library handles most of the common application initialization/bootstrapping that takes place every time you create a new Redux project.

 When you create a new Redux project you usually need to take care about a few things: